 After studying Psychology and Philosophy, Pauline Beaumont began a 20-year career in the arts.
 A return to higher education led to a new career in mental health and her current work as a Student Counsellor at Newcastle University.

 Big families have figured largely in her life.
 She is the oldest of six siblings and has six, now grown up, children herself.
 While bringing up her family and working in the north of England, baking bread became increasingly important to her.
 She found the pattern of bread-making shaped her days, as it continues to do, providing an antidote to the inevitable stresses of life.

-She is working on her first book which looks at the way bread making can act as form of therapy and self-care.
-BREAD THERAPY, out in September 2020, is a love letter to real bread and the many ways baking our own loaves can help us to feel well and to live better lives.
+Her first book, BREAD THERAPY, looks at the way bread making can act as form of therapy and self-care.
+Published in September 2020, it is a love letter to real bread and the many ways baking our own loaves can help us to feel well and to live better lives.
 A self-help book with recipes, it celebrates bread making as a way of understanding ourselves better, learning important life lessons and making positive changes to our mental and physical wellbeing.
 Despite sometimes appearing a bit scary, making bread is something that anyone can do.
 This book provides an encouragement to the novice and a new way of looking at the benefits of the process for the seasoned bread baker.